harmansidhu101/designSystem1/README.md

-This is a Design System made primarily with React.js, tailwindCSS, twin-macro to design & test UI components.
+This is a Design System made primarily with React.js, twin-macro & tailwindCSS.
+To design & test UI components.

 Run `npm run storyboook` in the project directory